ZB103/Batpedia/README.md

 # Batpedia
-A taxonomic search for bats (order Chiroptera)
+An encyclopedia for bats (order Chiroptera)

 Project begun: 10/24/23
 Current version: Pre-Alpha

 Disclaimer: Some of the images used in this project may be subject to copyright.
 These images belong to their respective owners, and I do not own the rights to any of them.
 These images are used under fair use, and I make no money off of them.
+This project is solely for fun.